QuantumSolutionsTechnology/QuantumShield_Scanner/README.md

 # QuantumShield Cryptography Scanner — README

-This guide shows **exactly** how to configure and test the scanner using simple **environment variables** (for Azure auth and feature toggles) and **target files** (for hosts and optional SSH file-system scan settings).
-You can still hardcode config in `qs_scanner.py`, but file-based config makes testing and re-runs much easier.
+This guide shows how to configure and test the scanner using simple **environment variables** (for Azure auth and feature toggles) and **target files** (for hosts and optional SSH file-system scan settings).
+You can still hardcode config in `qs_scanner.py`, but file-based config makes testing and re-runs easier.

 ---